 This post has already been read 444 times!

-The City Council, during last Monday’s regular session, approved on first reading a proposed ordinance prescribing the rules and regulations governing the issuance of special permits in the city.
+The City Council, during last Monday’s regular session, approved on third and final reading a proposed ordinance codifying legislation on dogs with certain amendments to the Responsible Dog Ownership Ordinance of the city.

 Local legislators stated that the responsibilities of dog owners shall be confined in acquiring and maintaining dogs only if they are capable of providing the care necessary to provide for the needs of the dog; submit their dogs for mandatory registration and regular vaccination, and maintain updated records; provide dogs with grooming, adequate food and clean shelter; maintain control of their dog with the use of a lace when in public places; take all measures to prevent a dog from being a stray or nuisance; report any dog biting incident and take the appropriate precaution and assist the dog bite victims and shoulder all expenses incurred on the victim’s injuries.

 Under the proposed ordinance, no person shall own or keep any dog 3 months of age without first having been registered with the City Veterinary and Agriculture Office (CVAO) or at the barangay where a certificate of registration shall be issued upon the registration of the dog.

 The council stipulated that the issued registration certificate shall contain the identity number of the dog, which shall be permanent or until the lifetime of the dog, except in cases of transfer of ownership.

 According to the council, all dogs must be vaccinated by a duly licensed veterinarian or a trained vaccinator under direct veterinary supervision.
 If done by a private veterinarian, the owner of the vaccinated dog shall submit records or proof of vaccination signed by a duly licensed veterinarian upon registration.